 The loss of gain will be partially compensated by increasing the reverse bias voltage.
 However, the maximal allowed operating bias voltage on these sensors is limited to $550\up{V}$ (corresponding to an average electric field of $11\up{V}/\upmu\mathrm{m}$), to prevent destructive single-event-burnouts, which occur at electric fields $>12\up{V}/\upmu\mathrm{m}$ as a result of electrical discharges in the sensor during rare events with massive charge deposition \cite{seb1,seb2,seb3}.
-At the end-of-life fluence of $2.5\times10^{15}\neqcm$, ATLAS-HGTD sensors are required to provide charge signals with a most probable value of at least $4\up{fC}$ ($25\,000$ electrons) and a time resolution of $50\up{ps}$ (measured with discrete readout electronics on a test bench) for a passage of a minimum ionizing particle (MIP).
+The sensor will be read out by a custom chip named ALTIROC \cite{altiroc}, containing pixel cells with an analog front-end amplifier, constant fraction discriminator and time-to-digital converter.
+ALTIROC is designed to achieve a hit time resolution of $70\up{ps}$ for input signals corresponding to a collected charge of $4\up{fC}$ ($25\,000$ electrons), after receiving an end-of-life total ionizing doze of $2\up{MGy}$.
+By combining hit time information from two or more detector layers, the track time resolution will be improved to below $50\up{ps}$.
+At the end-of-life fluence of $2.5\times10^{15}\neqcm$, ATLAS-HGTD sensors must hence provide a most probable charge signal of at least $4\up{fC}$ and a time resolution of $50\up{ps}$ (measured with unirradiated discrete readout electronics on a test bench) for a minimum ionizing particle (MIP).